 Cook time: 5-10 minutes

-Now cook that prosciutto until it is brown and crisp.
+Now cook that prosciutto until it is brown and crisp (about 10 minutes).
 Leave all that leftover oil and deliciousness in the pan when you remove the prosciutto to add flavor to the zucchini.
 Toss the prosciutto in the baking pan (in the oven) with the chicken then begin sauteing your zucchini until it’s tender.
 Season it generously with garlic powder.
 It’s good for you.

 Hopefully you remembered to preheat your oven at the beginning of this process.
 If not, don’t sweat it man, because it’s one of the most common mistakes we all make when cooking.
 Just get that oven up to temp and be cool with adding an extra couple minutes to your final cooktime.
 Once the zucchini is cooked, throw the remaining ingredients together in your baking pan and put it in the the oven while you start cleanup.
 Fellow Vikings, you gotta do cleanup as you go and finish most of it right before you serve dinner.
 TRUST ME, just do it.
 The time your food spends in the oven is just enough to equalize the temperature and performs a “rest.”
 My people, I cannot insist enough on the performance of a rest when smoking and grilling (stay tuned for future videos and posts on those, I LOVE to grill and smoke meat).
 I still try to institute a few minute rest with my dinners.